macs30200-s23/course-project-ralphluo11/README.md

 ###  Semantic Clustering
 - Use SBERT + UMAP + KMeans to cluster embeddings
-- Align clusters to identity anchors (e.g., “state governance”)
+- Align clusters to identity anchors

 ###  Sentiment and Stance Mock-Up
 - VADER sentiment scores by identity dimension